KarrieK/NICAR16/README.md

 # Csvkit and other command line tools

-During this class we are going to look at how the python library csvkit can manipulate and analyse data
+We are going to look at how the python library csvkit can manipulate and analyse data from a bash shell

+Csvkit is flexible, easy to use and powerful.
+We should all buy Christopher Groskopf a drink at the bar!

-We are also going to cover curl and xxxx
+We are also going some basic unix commands like pwd, cd, curl etc so you can learn how to navigate through a termainal.

+If you want a more comprehensive list of unix tools, I'll have one up on github after the class

 #Overview
 We are going to use the following commands: